roubles/incognito/README.md

 The 'incognito' script is intended to run every minute via cron, and disable your mic, speakers and camera.
 No more tape.
 Yay!

-If you wanna listen to some music, open a terminal and run the 'openly' script and everything works as normal.
+If you want to temporarily disable 'incognito' open a terminal and run the 'openly' script and everything works as normal.

 ## Install